bgsedatascience/warehousing-operational-databases/tutorial/README.md

 docker run -d --name postgres -p 5432:5432 postgres
 ```

 Note: think about what you want to happen to the data in your database.
 If you `rm` your container, with the above command, your data will dissapear!
-This may or may not be what you want, depending on what you are doing.
+This may or may not be what you want, depending on what you are doing./

 Optionally, you can add a volume mount to the data directory of postgres.
 Take a look at the postgres docker documentation to see how!
 Bonus: this could be a good time to make a named volume (look up "docker named volumes" to see what that gives you).